While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 Drapolene baby lotion, Nocturne and Freshaire press ads.

-I took flight to Lebanon with a couple of weeks wages and a Nikon F camera.
-The first year I spent getting to know Beirut and travelling the region extensively.
-I quickly befriended a group of local people and interesting expatriates working in journalism and film.
-This became a little more than an interesting pastime and I got involved in some interesting escapades, for instance what was my connection with this Penthouse front cover?
-See Adrabia
+I took flight to Beirut, Lebanon with a couple of weeks wages and a Nikon F camera.
+The first year I spent getting to know what was then described as 'The Paris of the Middle East'.
+Enjoying both its nightlife, and its more bucolic offerings, I quickly befriended a group of locals and some interesting expatriates working in the fields of journalism and film, and some, more nefariously engaged individuals.
+This became a little more than an interesting pastime and I travelled the region extensively, getting involved in various escapades.